 Exondys 51 (eteplirsen)

 This treatment uses a specific exon-skipping technique to jump over a portion of genetic machinery that produces a non-working, mutated form of dystrophin in children with DMD.
-Its aim is to restore the machinery’s ability to read genetic code, so it can produce a less mutated form of dystrophin that works in children with DMD.
+It aims to restore the machinery’s ability to read genetic code, so it can produce a less mutated form of dystrophin that works in children with DMD.

-The production of a partly functional dystrophin may delay muscle destruction and extend mobility in children with this devastating, rare disease.
+The production of partly functional dystrophin may delay muscle destruction and extend mobility in children with this devastating, rare disease.
 More specifically, Exondys 51 (eteplirsen) triggers the skipping of exon 51, which occurs in 13% of children with DMD.

-The U.S. Food and Drug Administration approved in September 2016 Exondys 51 (eteplirsen) injection.
+In September 2016, the U.S. Food and Drug Administration approved Exondys 51 (eteplirsen) injection.
 Read more here

 At the end of 2016, Sarepta Therapeutics announced that the European Medicines Agency (EMA) validated the previously submitted Marketing Authorization Application (MAA) for eteplirsen to treat Duchenne muscular dystrophy amenable to exon 51 skipping.
 Sarepta is seeking conditional approval of eteplirsen in the EU through the centralized procedure.
 Validation of the MAA confirms that the submission is accepted and starts the formal review process by the EMA’s Committee for Human Medicinal Products (CHMP).
 The standard review period is 210 days (plus additional time for the applicant to respond to questions from the agency).
 Info from Business Wire see complete article here.